-An example of this procedure is shown in Fig. 6.6, where the map between κ_t , κ_λ and the shape benchmarks is provided on the top.
-The exclusion limits derived by the CMS collaboration will be discussed in Sec.
-7.2 and in Fig. 7.6 the upper limit for each benchmark by combining different final states is shown.
-Benchmark limits are then reported on the EFT map and compared to theory predictions in bottom-left of Fig. 6.6.
-This allows to estimate the excluded regions on EFT parameters.
-The comparison for a particular case between the exclusion limits derived with an EFT analysis and with the shape benchmarks is provided in bottom-right.
-It was obtained by a simple counting experiment based on 8 TeV CMS data, using a recast of public results [173].
+An example of this procedure is shown in Fig. 91, where the map between κ_b κ_λ and the shape benchmarks is provided on the top.
+The exclusion limits derived by the CMS collaboration will be discussed in Section 7.2 and in Fig. 97 the upper limit for each benchmark by combining different final states is shown.
+Benchmark limits are then reported on the EFT map and compared to theory predictions in bottom-left of Fig. 91.
+The jump in limits at $\kappa_t \approx 2$ and $\kappa\lambda \approx 0$ is the typical feature of the discrete benchmark approach.
+When the benchmark changes between two neighbouring points there is a discontinuity in the limit.
+If this discontinuity happens in the vicinity of the 95% CL exclusion boundary, it propagates to the exclusion limits.
+Nevertheless it is a rare effect and the benchmark approach allows to have a stable estimate the excluded regions on EFT parameters.

+We also show in Fig. 91 bottom-right, the direct comparison of limits obtained with the shape benchmarks and those directly derived from an EFT analysis.
+The limits were obtained by a simple counting experiment based on a recast of public CMS results [170].
 The observed difference was rather small.

 If an excess is present in the data related to a non-resonant production it is possible to spot it in one of the benchmarks.
 For example just looking at the upper limits on the SM-like production may hide an excess at very low or very high m{HH} values incompatible with the SM.
-A detailed analysis could be then be performed on different EFT points that belong to a given cluster using their real m{HH} shapes [111].
+A detailed analysis could be then be performed on different EFT points that belong to a given cluster using their real m{HH} shapes [105].

-The Simplified Template Cross Section Method (STXS) described in Sec.
-7.6 takes a similar approach for single Higgs measurements by defining simple fiducial regions for cross section measurements of Higgs properties and kinematics.
+The Simplified Template Cross Section Method (STXS) described in Section 7.6 takes a similar approach for single Higgs measurements by defining simple fiducial regions for cross section measurements of Higgs properties and kinematics.
 As single Higgs boson production has been convincingly observed in many channels and phase space regions, these are cross section measurements and not just upper limits.
-Many of these regions, for example those for $t\bar{t}H$ production with high $p{\rm T}$ Higgs bosons, are potentially sensitive to deviations from the SM values of the self-coupling parameter.
+Many of these regions, for example those for $t\bar{t}H$ production with high p_T Higgs bosons, are potentially sensitive to deviations from the SM values of the self-coupling parameter.
 Generically, EFTs can cause simultaneous changes in several of these fiducial regions, but because the results are presented as easily interpretable measured cross sections, it is possible to determine the compatibility of a particular EFT model with the data.
 This can play an important role for understanding which EFT model should be explored by the experimental collaborations, as obviously excluded phase space points can be ruled out before expensive simulation is performed.

-6.5 Conclusions and recommendations
+6.5.
+Conclusions and recommendations